monsonite/MINT-Documentation/Chapter4_9_draft.md

 Think of them as housekeeping for the stack - helping tp keep everything tidy and in the correct order prior to the calculation or other operation.

-The four basic commands are DUP, DROP, OVER and SWAP:
+The four basic commands are DUP, DROP, SWAP and OVER:

 DUP  Duplicate the top member of the stack, in mint we use the command " which suggests we have two identical items on the stack

 DROP Throw away the top member of the stack exposing the 2nd member.
-We use the single quote character ' to represent DROP
+We use the single quote character ' to represent DROPPED

+SWAP This swaps the top two members of the stack, it allows us to access the 2nd member for some purpose, and the access the top member.
+SWAP is given the $ character, which looks a bit like an S for SWAP

 OVER This copies the 2nd member of the stack to the top of the stack, leapfrogging the previous top member.
 In MINT we use % to represent OVER.
 It suggests o being copied and jumping over the / to appear as the new top of the stack, giving us o / o

-SWAP This swaps the top two members of the stack, it allows us to access the 2nd member for some purpose, and the access the top member.
-SWAP is given the $ character, which looks a bit like an S for SWAP

 So when do we use these stack operations?